 Oil palm is grown on smallholdings and large corporate plantations in dozens of countries around the world, with Indonesia and Malaysia cultivating the lion’s share.
 Once harvested, oil palm fruit is sent to mills for crushing and processing into crude palm oil and palm kernel oil.
 Some mills only handle fruit grown on plantations owned by their parent company, but most receive fruit from a number of smallholdings and other plantations.
 This means fruit from various different sources is often collated at the mill and processed together.
 From the mill, the crude palm oil is sent on to refiners and ports, becoming part of much wider trade flows.

-The crude can be refined into hundreds if not thousands of different by-products or “derivatives” and sold across the world – Indonesia is the biggest consumer, followed by India, the European Union and China.
+The crude oil can be refined into hundreds if not thousands of different by-products or “derivatives” that are sold across the world – Indonesia is the biggest consumer, followed by India, the European Union and China.
 Palm oil derivatives have a wide range of uses, from processed foods to cosmetics and biofuels.
 Sometimes the manufacturing companies that purchase these derivatives are not even aware that they are made from palm oil.

 Because fruit and oil can be mixed at each stage along the chain, and there are so many different end uses of palm oil and its derivatives, the palm oil supply chain can be incredibly complex.
 Ensuring that certified palm oil is segregated and traceable from palm to consumer is a real challenge.(Graphic: Ed Harrison / China Dialogue)